Harvard-CS145/cs145-21-project4/README.md

 **You will do this project in the same VM as previous projects.**

+### UDP sockets
+This project is built on top of UDP.
+You **MUST NOT** use TCP sockets.
+For background, you can check out [UDP - Client And Server Example Programs In Python](https://pythontic.com/modules/socket/udp-client-server-example).
+Here's the high-level workflow: At the receiver, you can create a socket and bind it to a specific port.
+The sender can then create a socket and send traffic directly to the receiver based on its IP and port.
+(Note, this is the difference with TCP: the sender doesn't need to run `connect` to establish a connection.)
+Both the sender and the receiver can use `sendto` and `recvfrom` to communicate with each other.

 ### RTP Specification
 RTP sends data in the format of a header, followed by a chunk of data.